 2. Train your staff: Conduct training sessions to familiarize your team with the system.
 Focus on how to process sales, handle returns, manage inventory, and access reports.
 Provide hands-on practice to build confidence.

 3. Test the system: Perform test transactions to ensure everything works correctly.
-Check that sales records, payment processing, receipt printers, and inventory updates function as expected.
+Check that sales are recorded, payments are processed, receipts print properly, and inventory levels adjust as expected.

 4. Set up back office functions: Configure back office settings such as reporting, inventory management, and integrations with other business tools like accounting software.
 Customize alerts and notifications for stock levels, sales goals, or any anomalies.